egesualp/deep-learning-projects/readme.md

 2. Navigate to the project folder:
     ```bash
-    cd your-repo
+    cd deep-learning-projects
     ```

-3. Set up the environment and install the required dependencies:
+3. Set up the environment and install the required dependencies (WIP):
     - Install the dependencies using `pip` or `conda` depending on your setup.
     - Example with pip:
       ```bash